AdenWhitworth/checkmate/README.md

   - **Authentication**: Provides secure sign-in via various methods, including email/password, Google, etc.
   - **Firestore**: A NoSQL database optimized for real-time data storage and synchronization.
   - **Admin**: Firebase Admin SDK is used for server-side operations like managing users, securely accessing Firebase databases, and performing other privileged tasks such as setting up custom claims for user roles and managing user accounts programmatically.
+- **Chess**: A python library for validating and manipulating chess moves, ensuring the legality of each action during gameplay.
+- **Keras**: A high-level neural network API that simplifies the building and training of machine learning models, used here for rapid development of DNN and CNN models.
+- **Matplotlib**: A Python library for creating visualizations, such as accuracy and loss graphs, to analyze model performance.
+- **NumPy**: A fundamental Python library for numerical computations, particularly useful for manipulating game data and creating training datasets.
+- **ONNX**: (Open Neural Network Exchange) A format for exporting and integrating machine learning models across different frameworks, enabling smooth backend deployment.
+- **Pandas**: A Python library for data manipulation and analysis, used to preprocess and structure PGN game data.
+- **Python**: The primary programming language for the project, powering all data processing, model training, and backend integration.
+- **Scikit-learn (SKLearn)**: A machine learning library for preprocessing data, evaluating models, and implementing supplementary algorithms like scaling and validation.
+- **TensorFlow**: An end-to-end machine learning framework used for building, training, and fine-tuning AI models, including transformers and neural networks.

 ## Getting Started
 Instructions for setting up each project can be found in their respective repositories.